 A variance approving the removal of seven specimen trees was included in the Planning Board's approval of PPS 4-19012.
-No additional specimen trees are proposed to be removed with this application.
+No additional specimen trees are approved to be removed with this application.

-- 12. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, of the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that propose more than 5,000 square feet of disturbance.
-Properties zoned M-X-T are required to provide a minimum of 10 percent of the gross tract area to be covered by tree canopy.
-The subject site is 68.70 acres in size and 6.87 acres of tree canopy must be provided.
-The site plan proposes approximately 19 acres of TCC on the site exceeding the requirement.
+- 12. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that propose more than 5,000 square feet of disturbance.
+Properties zoned RMF-20 are required to provide a minimum of 20 percent of the net tract area to be covered by tree canopy.
+The subject site has 66.44 net tract acres in size and 13.29 acres of tree canopy must be provided.
+The site plan proposes approximately 19 acres of TCC on the site, exceeding the requirement.
 According to the TCC worksheet provided with the landscape plan, all TCC credit is associated with preserved areas of woodlands.
 No credit is taken for any landscape plantings. - 13.
-Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the following agencies and divisions.
+Referral Comments: The subject application was referred to the following agencies and divisions.
 The referral comments are summarized, as follows: - a.
-Historic-The Planning Board adopts a memorandum dated October 28, 2021 (Stabler to Bossi), incorporated herein by reference, which provided an overview of previously completed archeological investigations and concluded no additional investigations are needed on the site.
-All artifacts recovered from the site must be curated at the Maryland Archeological Conservation Lab, prior to issuance of any grading permit for the property, as conditioned herein.
+Historic-In a memorandum dated October 14, 2024 (Stabler to Myerholtz), incorporated herein by reference, the Historic Preservation staff provided an overview of previously completed archeological investigations and concluded no additional investigations are needed on the site.
+All artifacts recovered from the site were conveyed to the Maryland Archeological Conservation Laboratory, in September 2024. - b.
+Community Planning-In a memorandum dated October 9, 2024 (Calomese to Myerholtz), incorporated herein by reference, the Community Planning Division analyzed the goals, policies, and strategies of the 2007 Approved Westphalia Sector Plan (sector plan) and indicated that the approved project has no sector plan conformance issues, nor conformance issues with the applicable requirements of the M-I-O Zone, for height, associated with the Conical Surface of the Right Runway of Joint Base Andrews.
+Community Planning staff noted that the proposal is subject to the sector plan, which recommends Low-Density Residential and Public/Private Open Space land uses on the subject property.
+The sector plan is silent on the definition of Low-Density Residential and Public/Private Open Space.
+However, the 2014 Plan Prince George's 2035 Approved General Plan (Plan 2035) defines Residential Low (Low-Density Residential) as residential areas, primarily single-family detached dwellings, between greater than 0.5 and less than or equal to 3.5 dwelling units per acre.
+The application proposes approximately 5.175 dwelling units per acre.
+While the density approved by this application does not conform with low-density as defined by Plan 2035, the approved development meets the spirit and intent of the sector plan and Plan 2035.
+Further, in approving CSP-19004, the Planning Board found the approved density to be in conformance with the design guidelines intended to implement the concepts recommended by the Westphalia Sector Plan and SMA.